-Dear Prospective RCTE Graduate Student:
+Dear Prospective Students,

-Graduate students in RCTE are often distinguished for their public engagement and action-oriented research, published scholarship, and innovative teaching.
-They have been selected as Carson Scholars, Crossroads Collaborative Scholars, Fulbright Scholars, and Scholars for the Dream.
-Our graduate students are often recognized for their teaching and have received a range of teaching and research awards including the 1885 Dissertation Fellowship Award, the Centennial Achievement Award, the Marshall Foundation Fellowship, and the Patrick Dissertation Award.
-RCTE dissertation projects are broadly engaged and interested in social change and justice.
+Graduate students in RCTE are institutionally and nationally distinguished for their public engagement and action-oriented, cutting-edge and timely research, published scholarship, and innovative teaching.
+They have been selected by local, national, and international committees to be Institute of the Environment Carson Scholars, Crossroads Collaborative Scholars, Fulbright Scholars, American Association of Women Scholars Fellows, and Scholars for the Dream.
+Further, our graduate students are often recognized for their teaching, research, and administrative contributions.
+Students and have received a range of teaching and research awards including the 1885 Dissertation Fellowship Award, the Centennial Achievement Award, the Marshall Foundation Fellowship, and the Patrick Dissertation Award, RCTE dissertation projects are broadly engaged with and interested in institutional transformation, social change, and justice.